 'Islamic' Art: Disrupting Unity and Discerning Ruptures

-A series of lectures organized by Avinoam Shalem, Riggio Professor, Arts of Islam, Department of Art History and Archaeology, Columbia University, in collaboration with the Middle East Institute, Columbia University.
+Organized by Avinoam Shalem, Riggio Professor, Arts of Islam, Department of Art History and Archaeology, Columbia University, in collaboration with the Middle East Institute, Columbia University.

 Nada Shabout (University of North Texas): "Modernities: Discontent and Alliances"